 Professor Madhukar Pai, MD, PhD, FCAHS is a Canada Research Chair in Epidemiology & Global Health at McGill University, Montreal.
-He is the Director of McGill Global Health Programs from 2014 to 2020, and is currently Director of the McGill International TB Centre.
+He was the Director of McGill Global Health Programs from 2014 to 2020, and is currently Director of the McGill International TB Centre.

 Madhu Pai did his medical training and community medicine residency in Vellore, India.
 He completed his PhD in epidemiology at UC Berkeley, and a postdoctoral fellowship at the UCSF.

 Madhu serves as a Consultant to the Bill & Melinda Gates Foundation.
 He serves on the STAG-TB committee of WHO, Geneva; Scientific Advisory Committee of FIND, Geneva; and Access Advisory Committee of TB Alliance, New York.
 He has previously served on the Coordinating Board of the Stop TB Partnership.
 He is on the editorial boards of Lancet Infectious Diseases, PLoS Medicine, eLife, PLoS ONE, International Journal of TB and Lung Disease, among others.

 Madhu’s research is mainly focused on improving the diagnosis and treatment of tuberculosis, especially in high-burden countries like India and South Africa.
 His research is supported by grant funding from the Gates Foundation, Grand Challenges Canada, and Canadian Institutes of Health Research.
 He has more than 300 publications.
 He is recipient of the Union Scientific Prize, Chanchlani Global Health Research Award, Haile T. Debas Prize, and David Johnston Faculty & Staff Award.
 He is a member of the Royal Society of Canada, and a Fellow of the Canadian Academy of Health Sciences.

 Looking for other McGill Faculty members working in global health?
 See our Global Health Faculty Map.